Quick Facts:Brain Abscess - MSD Manual Consumer Version

 Symptoms include headache, sleepiness, feeling sick to your stomach, and sometimes weakness on one side of your body or seizures

-Doctors do a CT scan or MRI of your head to find an abscess
+Doctors do an MRI (magnetic resonance imaging) or CT (computed tomography) scan of your head to find an abscess

 Treatment includes antibiotics and sometimes surgery to drain the abscess